davide-marino00/PBI_DOCS/refac.md

 			            )
 			    )
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the "Billable Hour Ratio" for active employees in a business context.
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the "Billable Hour Ratio" for active employees within a business context.
 Here's a breakdown of what it does in simple terms:

 1. **Variables Defined**:
-   - `_TotalBillableHours`: This variable captures the total number of hours that employees have billed to clients or projects.
-It is represented by the measure `[UTI_TotalBillableHours]`.
+   - `_TotalBillableHours`: This variable captures the total number of hours that have been billed to clients.
+It is derived from another measure called `[UTI_TotalBillableHours]`.
-   - `_TotalHours`: This variable captures the total number of hours worked by employees, represented by the measure `[UTI_TOTALHOURS]`.
+   - `_TotalHours`: This variable captures the total number of hours worked by employees, which comes from the measure `[UTI_TOTALHOURS]`.

 2. **Return Logic**:
    - The expression checks if there are any active contacts (employees) using `[Msr_ActiveContacts]`.
-If there are no active employees, the calculation does not proceed.
+If there are no active contacts, the calculation does not proceed.
-   - If there are active employees, it then checks if the total hours worked (`_TotalHours`) is not blank.
+   - If there are active contacts, it then checks if the total hours worked (`_TotalHours`) is not blank.
 If it is blank, the calculation does not proceed further.
-   - If both conditions are met (active employees exist and total hours are available), it calculates the ratio of billable hours to total hours.
-This is done using the `DIVIDE` function, which safely divides `_TotalBillableHours` by `_TotalHours`.
+   - If both conditions are met (active contacts exist and total hours are available), it calculates the Billable Hour Ratio by dividing the total billable hours by the total hours worked.

 3. **Handling Division**:
-   - If the division results in a blank (which can happen if `_TotalHours` is zero), the expression returns 0 instead of an error.
-This is a safeguard to ensure that the measure always returns a valid number.
+   - The `DIVIDE` function is used to perform the division.
+This function is preferred because it safely handles cases where the denominator (total hours) might be zero or blank.
+If the result of the division is blank (which could happen if `_TotalHours` is zero), it returns 0 instead of an error.

-**In summary**, this DAX measure calculates the ratio of billable hours to total hours worked for active employees, providing insight into how effectively employees are utilizing their time for billable work.
-If there are no active employees or total hours, it ensures that the measure returns a sensible value (0) rather than an error.
+In summary, this DAX measure calculates the ratio of billable hours to total hours worked for active employees, providing insights into how effectively employee time is being utilized for billable work.
+If there are no active employees or if total hours are not available, it ensures that the measure returns a meaningful result (either a ratio or zero) without causing errors.

 ---